oracle-livelabs/developer/build-ords-apis-in-adb/4-rest-enable-objects/rest-enable-objects.md

 ## Introduction

-In this lab, you will use Database Actions and the REST Workshop to turn a PL/SQL procedure and a SQL statement into REST APIs.
+In this lab, you will use Database Actions and the REST Workshop to turn a PL/SQL procedure and an SQL statement into REST APIs.

 Estimated Lab Time: 20 minutes